chrisrobertspdx/chrisrobertspdx.github.io/_posts/2017-11-29-cli_gem_project.markdown

   end
 ```

-I did use the generic metaprogramming approach for initializing data instances since this will make it easier to add / remove attributes in the future.
+I did use the generic metaprogramming approach for initializing race instances since this will make it easier to add / remove attributes in the future.

 ```
 class RaceFinder::Race